Himouto! Umaru-chan: Characters

 Umaru's buxom classmate living in the ground-floor apartment near the siblings.
-She is very shy, and is originally from Akita Prefecture, occasionally reverting to dialect when she is nervous.
+She is often referred to by her surname.
+She is very shy, and is originally from Akita Prefecture, occasionally reverting to dialect when she eating.
 Because of her breasts, she has a lack of confidence as people look at her.
 The first person to look her in the eyes is Taihei, whom she later has a crush on and gets flustered whenever he gives her compliments.
-Nana's brother works at a restaurant in Tokyo.
+She has an older brother named Koichiro who ran away to Tokyo and worked at a restaurant that later moved to Hamamatsu.
 Taihei suspects he might have met him on his business trip.
 She appears in the spin-off manga "Akita Imokko!
 Ebina-chan" (秋田妹！えびなちゃん, lit.
 Akita Native Little Sister Ebina), after having placed first in a Niconico Seiga poll among other characters.